 How do you finish diamond art?

-Press your whole diamond art painting to be sure the drills are aheared properly.
-Paintings can be framed or they can be sealed with clear Modge Podge sprayed or painted on.
+Press your whole diamond art painting to be sure the drills are adhered properly.
+Paintings can be framed as-is or you can seal your finished product with clear Modge Podge sprayed or painted on.

 How do you show diamond art?